victorohden/photography_coordinates/README.md

 ## Getting Started

 The steps to extract and visualize GPS coordinates are straightforward and detailed in [this notebook](reading_photos.ipynb).
+All the `requirements` are in this [file](requirements.txt).